sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Sigma - Input Table

-We want the marketing team to triage (and suppliment data) in these rows before we send to HubSpot.
-Input Tables allows us to do that.
+We want the marketing team to triage (and supplement data) in these rows before we send it to HubSpot.
+Input Tables allow us to do that.

 On the `Customer` table click to add a `Child Element` and `Linked Input Table`: